phax/peppol-commons/README.md

 It does not depend on `dnsjava`, so an SMP user without SML does not get the DNS stack.
 First created in v13.0.0.

+## edelivery-id

+Java library with the network neutral identifier data structures - the `IIdentifier` interfaces, the `Simple*Identifier` implementations, the identifier factory interfaces and the code list item base types.
+It contains no Peppol and no OASIS BDXR specific code.
+First created in v13.0.0.

+It was split out of `peppol-id`, so that a user of the Peppol identifiers no longer drags the OASIS BDXR SMP XML Schema artifacts into the class path.

 ## peppol-id-datatypes

 Java library with the JAXB generated elements for Peppol ID and Peppol Code List handling.